Zaakir-Kamar/AgileDocs/README.md

 # AgileDocs
 ----
+# (!)
+Note: This project is given low-priority for development.
+Consider it to be discontinued

 Agile Docs is a unique software technology from which you can create word-documents, spreadsheets, hd images and small databases as one file and it can synchronise, and made portable